iscl-ufabc/Two-Ts/README.md

 ## Simulation and Experimental Results

 <p align="justify"><b>a) Basic Moviments:</b> Two-Ts’ eyes move left and right in the videos, and the eyebrows move up and down.
-Furthermore, the head movements are left, right, up, down, a small head tilts to left and right, and the partial and complete jaw opening.</p>
+Furthermore, the head movements are left, right, up, down, a small tilt of the head to left and right, and the partial and complete jaw opening.</p>

 + <b>Virtual <i>Two-Ts</i>:</b>